idleberg/atom-language-bridlensis/README.md

 1. Change directory `cd ~/.atom/packages/`
 2. Clone repository `git clone https://github.com/idleberg/atom-language-inno language-inno`

+## Usage

+To avoid interference with vanilla NSIS, consider using the file-extensions `.bridle-nsis` and `.bridle-nsh`.
+Alternatively, you can set the syntax to *“BridleNSIS”* (`source.nsis.bridle`) manually.

 ## License

 This work is dual-licensed under the [The MIT License](https://opensource.org/licenses/MIT) and the [GNU General Public License, version 2.0](https://opensource.org/licenses/GPL-2.0)